Nissan R'nessa: Nissan Altra

-The R'nessa was also equipped with a neodymium magnet 62 kW electric motor and run on lithium ion batteries manufactured by Sony and used for testing in California, and had a range of 230 km between a charging interval of 5 hours, and a charge-discharge cycle over 1,000 times.
-The batteries were installed beneath the floor.

-The Nissan Altra was an electric car produced by Nissan Motors between 1998 and 2002.
-The Nissan Altra was introduced at the Los Angeles International Auto Show on 29 December 1997.
+The Nissan Altra is an electric car based on the R'nessa, produced between 1998 and 2002.
+It was introduced at the Los Angeles International Auto Show on 29 December 1997.

 Nissan described the Altra as a combination of a sedan, SUV, and minivan.
-It was mainly used as a fleet vehicle for companies such as electric utilities.
+It was mainly used as a fleet vehicle in California for companies such as electric utilities.
 Only about 200 vehicles were ever produced.

-It used the bodystyle of the Nissan R'nessa.
+The Altra was equipped with a neodymium magnet 62 kW electric motor, and ran on lithium ion batteries manufactured by Sony.
+It had a range of 230 km between a charging interval of 5 hours, and a charge-discharge cycle over 1,000 times.
+The batteries were installed beneath the floor.

-Technologically, the Altra was significant as being the first production electric vehicle to use a lithium-ion battery (li-ion) battery.
-Nissan called this a third-generation battery (after lead–acid and nickel–metal hydride) and chose li-ion primarily for its power density.
+Technologically, the Altra was significant as being the first production electric vehicle to use a lithium-ion battery.
+Nissan called this a third-generation battery (after lead–acid and nickel–metal hydride) and chose Li-ion primarily for its power density.
 It was managed by a passive system, ensuring the batteries never reach charge levels outside their recommended zones.
 The Altra had a permanent magnet synchronous motor, controlled by a 32-bit RISC computer.
 It had other more typical features, such as keyless entry, power mirrors and windows, a 4-wheel anti-lock braking system, and regenerative braking.
 According to Nissan, the Altra had a maximum range of 120 mi.
 The Environmental Protection Agency reported that the 2000 version had an adjusted mileage (miles per equivalent of a gasoline gallon) of 117 mpgus the city, and 130 mpgus on the highway.